ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 he seems to be a bit worried

-**Rhymerosaurus:** I feel like Ive leveled up!
-Mysterious power seems to be flowing through me!
-I say, I think your granting me an official title has caused some miracle to occur!
-What could it be?
+**Rhymerosaurus:** I feel taller too.
+Maybe I am an inch taller than before.

 **Loki:** Hmmm...yes, you are, in fact, an inch taller.